symfony/symfony-docs/http_client.rst

 .. note::

-    The maximum number of concurrent requests that you can perform depend on the resources of your machine (e.g. your operating system may limit the number of simultaneous reads of the file that stores the certificates file).
+    The maximum number of concurrent requests that you can perform depends on the resources of your machine (e.g. your operating system may limit the number of simultaneous reads of the file that stores the certificates file).
 Make your requests in batches to avoid these issues.

 Multiplexing Responses
 ~~~~~~~~~~~~~~~~~~~~~~